Edtech Startups, the Secret to B2B Sales is Authenticity

-I’ve said it before and I’ll say it again: make friends with your customers.
-If you’re in edtech because you want to help students learn, then you have something in common with your customers (and if you don’t, then this is not the right job for you).
+We’ve said it before and we’ll say it again: make friends with your customers.
+If you’re in EdTech because you want to help students, teachers, and administrators then you have something in common with your customers.
 Use your genuine interest and care to explore needs and solve problems together.

-Your product is not the solution to every problem in education – yeah, we said it.
-So, be knowledgeable of what’s out there and recommend solutions that you’re not selling if they are what the customer needs.
-Essentially, develop a trusted relationship on the basis of your interest, knowledge of education, and desire to help in any way you can.
+Your product is not the solution to every problem in education.
+So, be knowledgeable of what’s out there and recommend other solutions if they are what the customer needs.
+Essentially, develop a trusted relationship on the basis of your interest, knowledge, and desire to help in any way you can.

 Spend a lot of time with your product.
 Get to know it well.

-Do as the kids do with their video games – watch others play with it.
+Do as the kids do with their video games – watch others play them.

 The best way to do a good job selling your product is if you know it inside and out.
-If you can easily show others how to use it for their purposes, you’ll never waste an opportunity to demo.
-If you really understand the use cases of teachers – their objectives, motivations, and the contexts they work in, then you will be able to offer compelling answers to their questions.
+If you can easily show others how to use it for their purposes, you’ll never waste a demo opportunity.
+If you really understand your product’s use cases and the end-users – their objectives, motivations, and the contexts they work in, then you will be able to offer them more valuable and relevant information.

-Stakeholders want to hear about the experiences others have had with your product and your team.
-If you’ve visited customers, observed trainings, and read feedback reports, then you’ll be able to speak from an authentic place when you share stories of student and teacher success.
+School and district leaders want to hear about the experiences others have had with your product and your team.
+If you’ve visited customers, observed trainings, and read feedback reports, then you’ll be able to speak from an authentic place when you share stories of student and teacher impact.

 Be sure to document your team and your product's shortcomings as you uncover them.
-Instead of trying to spin a less than stellar case study, publish it when when you've improved your product in light of the findings.
+Instead of trying to spin a less than stellar case study, conduct one after you've improved your product in light of the findings.
 Nothing could be more endearing to a customer than transparently showcasing your rigorous iteration process.

 Which brings us to our next piece of advice.

 When a customer asks you that question, the one you don’t have the answer to, at least not the answer they want, this is your moment to shine.
 This is a pivotal sales moment.
-How you answer this question will tell them what kind of salesperson you are and it will tell you whether they are a candidate to use and adopt your product.
+How you answer this question will tell them what kind of salesperson you are and can set the tone for the relationship that you build with this person.

 Most salespeople dread this moment, but the truth is the sooner you get to it, the sooner you’ll really qualify this lead.

 2) You have no intention of developing the feature or gathering the evidence they require.
 In this case, you should simply say so.
 But the conversation doesn’t have to end there.
-You should let them know why that is the case.
-Are you’re focusing on a more limited offering?
+Never let a “no” stand alone.
+Provide an explanation.
+Are you focusing on a more limited offering?
 Have you not built a business case for their need yet?
 Or do you tend to integrate or partner with other products and companies that provide this?
-Whatever the reason, come clean.
-You’ll want to share this finding with your product manager later.
-And for now, an honest response will allow you to build trust with your potential customer.
+Whatever the reason, let them know.
+An honest explanation softens the disappointment and will allow you to build trust.